 Gay, Monogamous Relationships.
 A Sex Positive Perspective

 Open, or partially open relationships have, have long been thought to be more common among many gay men.
 And there are many gay couples who find success in open relationships.
-But for those who are thinking of pursuing a monogamous relationship, the idea can seem intimidating.

 So Why Choose Monogamy?

-Is it Just a Trend?
+Despite being challenging, there are things you can do to try to increase the odds of success.
 Here are a few simple tips that can improve the odds of a monogamous relationship:

-1) Make each other a priority
+1) Make each other a priority.

 Yes, it seems almost too obvious.
 However, establishing priority for your partner is key to fulfilling the desire that they are cherished, and loved.